 Full-time students should attempt to earn at least 31 credit hours per academic year in order to graduate in four years.
 "Full-time" is defined as 12 credit hours per semester.
-Those who need 12-14 hours per semester may choose summer courses as an option.
-Part-time students must attempt a minimum of 12 hours of academic work per academic year.
+Those who need to take no more than 12-14 hours per semester may choose summer courses as an option.